 Spriulina has been harvested for centuries

 Civilizations have eaten Spirulina for centuries, including the Mayans and Incas.
 Spirulina is still harvested for food by the Kanembu people living around Lake Chad.
 Women collect the spirulina and filter out the water in the sand.
 The dried ‘flatcakes’ – called dihé – are sold in local markets.

-Spirulina is so nutritious and easy to cultivate that the United Nation’s Food and Agricultural Organization (FAO) claim that Spirulina is “the most ideal food for mankind” and have called upon nations to look to Spirulina to fulfil their food security needs.
+Spirulina is so nutritious and easy to cultivate that the United Nation’s Food and Agricultural Organization (FAO) claim that Spirulina is “the most ideal food for mankind” and have called upon nations to look to Spirulina to fulfill their food security needs.
 Further, because Spirulina is so nutrient rich whist being resource use efficient, the United States Department of Agriculture declared that “Spirulina is the food for the future”.
 Further, NASA has investigated the cultivation of Spirulina for space travel.

 It comes as no surprise therefore, that Spirulina is recognized as the most nutrient dense food on the planet.
 Find out more …

 Not only is spirulina highly nutritious it also has a whole suite of health and medicinal benefits.

 Is a humble blue-green algae key to solving our global food security issues and the associated ecological challenges?